Ynn/selfstar/for-beginners/basic-follow-me.md

 ## Play with it

-Now you can play with your application and add new devices and see what happens when the you move your user.
+Now you can play with your application and add new devices and see what happens when you move your user.

 To add new sensors in the iCASA interface: